WIPP Board of Directors:

 Nancy Goshow, Goshow Architects, New York, NY

-Sylvia Medina, Green Kids Club, Incorporated, Idaho Falls, ID
+Sylvia Medina, Green Kids Club, Idaho Falls, ID

 Jennifer Bisceglie, President, Interos Solutions, Inc., McLean, VA

-Jennifer Bisceglie is an award-winning business owner of a multi-million dollar technology and cyber risk management company that helps create comprehensive cyber and supply chain risk management process and technology solutions for numerous government agencies and commercial entities.
-Prior to founding Interos, a WBENC certified woman-owned business, Jennifer honed her 20 years of supply chain management experience in software companies and global distribution companies such as Manhattan Associates, Nine West Shoes (now Jones Apparel), and American Eagle Outfitters.
-In 2005, Jennifer launched Interos, to deliver comprehensive supply chain solutions to federal agencies and private sector suppliers looking to mitigate their supply chain risk and enable them to conduct business as effectively as possible.
-The company’s clients include the Food and Drug Administration, the Center for Disease Control and Prevention, the Department of State, U.S. Navy, Defense Logistics Agency (DLA) and Customs and Border Protection, as well as several private sector technology suppliers.
-Jennifer is a leader in several associations, in addition to WIPP, including National Defense Industrial Association (NDIA), Women In Defense, and the International Cyber Discussion (ICD).
-Outside of her client work, Jennifer is a highly dedicated women and small business owner advocate.
-For her dedication to this cause, she is the recipient of the American Express Open Government Contractor of the Year 2010, Enterprising Women’s 2009 Enterprising Woman of the Year award as well as Washington Business Journal’s 2009 Women Who Mean Business award.
+Jennifer Bisceglie is an award-winning business owner of a multi-million dollar management consulting and analytical company that helps create comprehensive cyber and supply chain risk management process and technology solutions for numerous government agencies and commercial entities.
+Prior to founding Interos, a WBENC certified woman-owned business, Jennifer honed her 20+ years of supply chain management experience in software companies and global distribution companies such as Manhattan Associates, Nine West Shoes (now Jones Apparel), and American Eagle Outfitters.
+In 2005, Jennifer launched Interos to deliver comprehensive supply chain solutions to federal agencies and commercial entities looking to mitigate their supply chain risk and enable them to conduct business as effectively as possible.
+The company’s clients include the Food and Drug Administration, the Center for Disease Control and Prevention, the Department of State, U.S. Navy, Department of Energy, Customs and Border Protection, as well as several private sector technology suppliers.
+Jennifer is a leader in several associations, in addition to being WIPP’s Chairman of the Board, including National Defense Industrial Association (NDIA), Women In Defense, and the International Cyber Dialogue (ICD).
+Outside of her client work, Jennifer is a highly dedicated small business owner advocate.
+For her dedication to this cause, she is the recipient of the American Express Open Government Contractor of the Year 2010, Enterprising Women’s 2009 Enterprising Woman of the Year award, and the Washington Business Journal’s 2009 Women Who Mean Business award.

 Cary Broussard, Owner, Broussard Marketing Communications, Jersey City, NJ